renatojen/classipy/README.md

   $ pip install -r requirements.txt
   ```

-3. Modify cfg.yml and manifest.yml files acordding to your needs.
+3. Modify cfg.yml and manifest.yml files according to your needs.

 4. Run the application:
   ```